BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Experimental Results

 \subsection{Main Results}

 \textbf{Quantitative Comparison.} The experimental results in Table \ref{tab:overall} demonstrate the effectiveness of BWCache across multiple DiT-based video generation models.
 Our proposed BWCache outperforms existing optimization methods in both visual quality and efficiency.
 For instance, on Open-Sora, BWCache achieves advanced visual metrics while reducing latency by 1.61$\times$ compared to the original model.
 Notably, BWCache surpasses the training-free TeaCache method and maintains competitive acceleration performance.
 The block-wise method of BWCache leverages DiT block redundancies more effectively without sacrificing visual details.
 The timestep-level caching of TeaCache is less adaptive to intra-timestep variations, leading to higher quality degradation.
 It is worth noting that TeaCache achieves faster acceleration than BWCache on the Open-Sora-Plan model.
-This is because there is significant variation in block features during the early inference stages of the Open-Sora-Plan model, and TeaCache focuses solely on input features while neglecting this variation.
-This aggressive acceleration strategy results in its generation quality lagging far behind that of BWCache.
-More experiments can be found in Appendix 3.
+This is because there is significant variation in block features during the early inference stages of the Open-Sora-Plan model.
+To maintain high-fidelity output quality, BWCache strategically skips caching during the first few denoising steps where feature oscillations are most pronounced (as visualized in Figure \ref{fig:ar1_opensora_plan}), thereby sacrificing some acceleration potential in favor of generation quality.
+We also compare with Skip-DiT \cite{chen2024skipdit} on the Latte model, as shown in Table \ref{tab:overall}.
+While Skip-DiT achieves competitive acceleration (1.65$\times$ speedup), it requires architectural modifications and model retraining, which significantly limits its practical applicability.
+The Skip-DiT repository only provides a pre-trained model for Latte, and according to their documentation, training requires approximately 8 H100 GPUs for about one week with 300k text-video pairs.
+This substantial training requirement makes it impractical to evaluate Skip-DiT on other models or compare it fairly across different architectures.
+We further compare with FasterCache, which is another training-free caching-based acceleration method.
+The official FasterCache repository provides support for Open-Sora, Open-Sora-Plan, and Latte models.
+BWCache consistently outperforms FasterCache across all three models in terms of visual quality metrics.
+More experiments can be found in Appendix \ref{app:addition}.

 \textbf{Visual Quality Comparison.} As shown in Figure \ref{fig:video}, we visualize the videos generated by our method compared to the original model, PAB, and TeaCache.
 The results demonstrate that BWCache outperforms other methods in visual quality with lower latency.
-More visual results are illustrated in Appendix 4.
+More visual results are illustrated in Appendix \ref{app:visual}.